Vignesh2208/PLCNet/README.md

    router can be obtained inside the script using getHost()->hostID and based on the ID, different actions can be taken in different compromised routers.

-Rebuild Project after editing these files
+Rebuild/Reload Project after editing these files

 # Centralized Log collector (or simulated Intrusion monitor)